StaticallyTypedRice/PodcastDownloader/README.md

 ## Building

 Podcast Downloader can be built using PyInstaller.
-First, make install PyInstaller if you don't have it:
+First, install PyInstaller if you don't have it:

     pip install pyinstaller